dumitrescustefan/Romanian-Transformers/README.md

 ## Evaluation

-Evaluation is performed by using a frozen model (UPOS and XPOS) and [Udify](https://github.com/Hyperparticle/udify) (LAS) on Universal Dependencies [Romanian RRT](https://universaldependencies.org/treebanks/ro_rrt/index.html), as well as a frozen model on [RONEC](https://github.com/dumitrescustefan/ronec) (NER).
-Details are given in the [evaluation readme](evaluation/README.md).
+Evaluation is performed on Universal Dependencies [Romanian RRT](https://universaldependencies.org/treebanks/ro_rrt/index.html) UPOS, XPOS and LAS, and on a NER task based on [RONEC](https://github.com/dumitrescustefan/ronec).
+Details, as well as more in-depth tests not shown here, are given in the dedicated [evaluation page](evaluation/README.md).

-The baseline is the multilingual [mBERT](https://github.com/google-research/bert/blob/master/multilingual.md) model, as currently it is the only available model that works on Romanian.
+The baseline is the [mBert](https://github.com/google-research/bert/blob/master/multilingual.md) model ``bert-base-multilingual-(un)cased``, as currently it is the only available model that works on Romanian.

 | Model                          | Type |  UPOS |  XPOS |  NER  |  LAS  |
 |--------------------------------|:----:|:-----:|:-----:|:-----:|:-----:|